luzvanderemilcar/portfolio/README.md

 It's based on a wireframe that was given to the students.
 So, we were asked to write all the code in order to transform the visual design into functional website.

-I've added other functionalities over time, like active section highlight on navigation bar,
+I've added other functionalities over time, like active section highlight on navigation bar, go to top button that shows up when scrolling up, skill info box (percentage) on long press,

 ## ✏ Modification notices